MRI TEMPORAL BONES

 FAQs

-Is an MRI Temporal Bones scan painful?
+Is MRI Temporal Bones safe for kids?

 Are there any side effects from the MRI scan?

 MRI is considered very safe with no known long-term side effects.
 The most common issues are related to claustrophobia or, very rarely, a mild allergic reaction to the contrast agent.
 Our team at Cadabam's Diagnostics is fully prepared to manage any such concerns.
-If you have more questions about your upcoming scan, please don't hesitate to reach out to our team.
-For a comprehensive overview of our imaging services.

 Loading...